398ja/cashu-mint/README.md

 ## TODO
 In no particular order:
-- Implement additional gateways
+- Additional gateways
-- Implement additional NUTs
+- Additional NUTs
-- Implement a web admin interface
+- A web admin interface
 - Hashicorp Vault integration to store private keys.
 (The current vault is very basic and not fit for production use)
 - More unit tests